 Accurate, Useful Data

-Use of the Digital Tenants Portal allows the team at East Suffolk Council access to a plethora of data, which can inform new initiatives and help them to deliver more personalised and targeted support to their tenants.
+The use of the Digital Tenants Portal allows the team at East Suffolk Council access to a plethora of data, which can inform new initiatives and help them to deliver more personalised and targeted support to their tenants.

 For instance, the team can gather data on portal users’ preferred first languages, which includes Romanian, Arabic, Polish, Italian, and Portuguese.
 The team can use this information to evaluate how they interact with tenants in future.